segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 1. Use an older version of the library that does support your minimum requirements.
 Keep in mind that there won't be any updates or bug fixes to those versions, but we do still have clients still using old versions of the library in production.
 2. Skip analytics for users on older devices - you can wrap calls to our SDK in a Build.VERSION check.
 3. Write your own SDK.
-You can still use most of the tools on Segment via our [HTTP API](/docs/connections/sources/catalog/libraries/server/http/).
+You can still use most of the tools on Segment using our [HTTP API](/docs/connections/sources/catalog/libraries/server/http/).
 You can use either our Android or [Java source](https://github.com/segmentio/analytics-java) to get a quick headstart.

 ### How can I use an destination specific feature, e.g. Mixpanel's push notifications?